 Student Government Association

 Student Government represents the student body in all phases of student life at Georgia Southern University and facilitates communication among the administration, the faculty, and the student body.
 Individuals or organizations desiring input into the total life of the campus should enlist the services of the officers and senators.
-For additional information, call the Student Government Association at (912) 478-0655 or access their website at http://students.georgiasouthern.edu/SGA.
+For additional information, call the Student Government Association at (912) 478-0655 on the Statesboro Campus or (912) 344-3534 or access their website at http://students.georgiasouthern.edu/SGA.

 Office of Fraternity and Sorority Life

 The Office of Fraternity and Sorority Life is an active part of student life on campus.
-Approximately 14 percent of full time undergraduate students are members of 25 fraternities and 12 sororities.
+Approximately 17 percent of full time undergraduate students are members of 30 fraternities and 20 sororities on both the Armstrong and Statesboro campuses.
 These organizations provide opportunities for members to develop and refine personal leadership skills, make new friends, participate in campus activities and athletics, contribute to local and national philanthropies, and improve their scholarship aptitude.
 For additional information, call the Office of Fraternity and Sorority Life at (912) 478-5185 or access their website at http://www.georgiasouthern.edu/fsl.

 We build community.
 We engage Georgia Southern students every day to provide information and promote reflection, conversation and action.
 We do this in print, in person and online with words, photography, video and advertising and marketing services.
 Our student-led media outlets operate under The George-Anne Media Group name.
 Students who participate in our program learn communication skills, critical thinking in a business environment, teamwork and leadership.
 They often go on to media careers, but the program is open to all majors and all career interests.
 Students have the first and last word on news coverage and content of all George-Anne Media Group outlets.

 On the Statesboro campus, we engage students through: